 We find it often helps to look at examples from our current customers.
-While protecting the privacy of our customers and anonymizing any sensitive details, we hope that these Real World Scenarios can help you to better understand the best path forward.
+While protecting the privacy of our customers and anonymizing any sensitive details, we hope that these Real World Scenarios can help you understand the best path better forward.

 Below is a request we received from a business professional regularly traveling between the United States and India.
 The customer submitted the request through our site’s contact page.

 After looking at the potential of private cloud hosting for worldwide use, we will look at the field of development to get a better sense of the technology’s powerful speed.

 I am looking for a solution to a problem that I am facing.